jjs88/game-of-life/blog.md

 ### Game State

 When dealing with the storage and state of the game, I first had to figure out what data structure I was going to use for the x and y coordinates.
-If you do not know, a canvas element operates on a x and y coordinate plane.
-A 2D array would suit the storage of the data perfectly, so that is what I ended up using.
+Since a canvas element operates on a x and y coordinate plane, a 2D array would suit the storage of the data perfectly.
 As for the value, I will be storing a 1 or a 0 for each x,y point.
 This will determine whether a cell (point) is alive or dead.

 ##### Create the Arrays